gvwilson/sensibleadventures/shapers/shapers.md

-She can do this by adding 2 points to two ratings and 1 point to a third, or by adding 3 points to one rating and 1 each to two others, and so on, so long as she doesn't raise any rating by more than 4 points.
+She can do this by adding 2 points to two ratings and 1 point to a third, or by adding 3 points to one rating and 1 each to two others, and so on, so long as she doesn't raise any rating by more than 3 points.
-Players can go further and move up to 3 points from one rating to another.
-For example,
-a player could reduce the Fitness of a goat from 0 to -3, then increase the goat's Dexterity to +3.

-Increasing Sight or Hearing costs twice as much, and lowering them is only worth half as much.
-Increasing Smell costs three times as much, and lowering it is only worth a third as much.
-For example,
-a player would have to reduce a character's Fitness by 2 points to increase their Sight by 1, or reduce their Sight by 2 in order to increase their Fitness by 1.
-This rule is included for balance: without it, player characters all tend to have a very poor sense of Smell and be near-sighted.
+Players can get extra points to distribute by *lowering* ratings as well: they may lower any rating by 1 or 2 points, so long as the total lowered is no more than 3 points.

 > **Example:**
 > Garree is a 15-year-old goat.